NixOS/security/README.md

 3. `pbpaste | ./result/bin/updatedb >> db`
 4. Commit these changes, and open a PR with the new changes.

 ### Review and backport commits from master to stable (`release-16.09`)

-Page through commits to `master` and try and find all commits which contained security fixes.
+Run `./notate.sh` from within the nixpkgs checkout to go through each commit since the previous review.
+It will ask if the commit should have security notes attached to it.
+Saying yes will open an editor to add notes.
+Try looking at release notes or the pull request to determine if there are security implications.
+If there are, add CVE information and perhaps some notes about what the issue is.
 Make sure any security fixes to master are applied to the stable branch as well.
 If not, cherry-pick them yourself.
 If you're not sure, open a PR with the backported commits.

+In the `state/notate_state.sh` state file, we track the last commit to be reviewed.

 ### Creating an Announcement

-This tool is quite rough.
-It is [`./ported.sh`][ported] and it looks at all the commits on the release which were cherry-picked from master.

-1. `cd` in to a nixpkgs clone and run [`ported.sh`][ported].
+1. `cd` in to a nixpkgs clone and run [`ported-notes.sh`][ported].
 It will output a rough template of all the announcements to make, but make sure to audit it and review, by following the remainder of these steps.
-2. Delete any backported commit lines which _were not_ for security.
-3. Page through the commits to the release branch and identify commits which are security related, but are not cherrypicks from master.
-   The [`ported`][ported] tool WILL miss these, so it is imperative to check.
-4. Update the link at the end of the output to point to the latest security vulnerability roundup.
+2. Update the link at the end of the output to point to the latest security vulnerability roundup.
-5. Commit and push and open a PR with the updated ported state file.
+3. Commit and push and open a PR with the updated ported state file.
+4. Send the generated email

 ## Developing